 Trachoma is the leading infectious cause of blindness in the world.
 It is caused by an obligate intracellular bacterium called Chlamydia trachomatis.
 The infection is transmitted through contact with eye and nose discharge of infected people, particularly young children who are the principal reservoir of infection.
 It is also spread by flies that have been in contact with the eyes and noses of infected people.

-In 1996, WHO adopted the “SAFE” strategy as an integrated approach to prevent and control blinding trachoma.
+WHO adopted the “SAFE” strategy as an integrated approach to prevent and control blinding trachoma.
 Guided by the acronym, the strategy outlined the following combination of interventions:

 - surgery to treat the blinding stage of the disease (trachomatous trichiasis);